-95 3.3 Dust density profiles from WACCM-CARMA
+3.3 Dust density profiles from WACCM-CARMA

-To fit the data with a charged dust profile, we start with number densities from a global atmospheric dust model (Brooke et al., 2017; Plane et al., 2015; Hervig et al., 2017) (See figure A1 in the appendix).
-The height profiles of meteoric smoke particles are derived from the Whole Atmosphere Community Climate Model (WACCM) (based on Hervig et al. (2017)) with a sectional microphysics model, the Community Aerosol and Radiation Model for Atmospheres (CARMA) (Bardeen et al., 2008).
-A meteoric smoke particle bulk density of $2 g/cm^3$ was assumed (Saunders and Plane, 2011).
+To fit the data with a charged dust profile, we start with number densities from a global atmospheric dust model (Brooke et al., 2017; Plane et al., 2015; Hervig et al., 2017) (see Fig. A1 in the Appendix).
+The height profiles of meteoric smoke particles are derived from the Whole Atmosphere Community Climate Model (WACCM) (based on Hervig et al., 2017) with a sectional microphysics model, the Community Aerosol and Radiation Model for Atmospheres (CARMA) (Bardeen et al., 2008).
+A meteoric smoke particle bulk density of 2 g cm^{-3} was assumed (Saunders and Plane, 2011).
 The model simulation was free-running for 21 years from 2000, enough time to reach a steady state of the model data.
 It used version 1 of the Community Earth System Model (CESM1) as a common numerical framework (Hurrell et al., 2013).
 The model run is atmosphere-only simulations with interactive chemistry and aerosol forced with observed sea surface temperatures, etc. (Marsh et al., 2013).
 The simulation has a horizontal resolution of 1.9° (in latitude) $\times 2.5^{\circ}$ (in longitude) on 66σ -pressure vertical levels (1000- 5.96×10^{-6} hPa).
 The vertical resolution in the mesosphere and lower thermosphere is about 3.5 km.
-The resulting dust profiles have 28-size bins, with 0.2 nm being the smallest and 102.4 nm the largest, with monthly average dust densities.
-Figure 3 shows the dust densities for 14 size bins(0.2 to 4.032 nm) for the altitude range 60-100 km in the first three panels.
-The last panel shows the total dust number density for the entire altitude range (including all sizes with number densities greater than 10.60 km in the first three panels.
+The resulting dust profiles have 28 size bins, with 0.2 nm being the smallest and 102.4 nm the largest, with monthly average dust densities.
+Figure 3 shows the dust densities for 14 size bins (0.2 to 4.032 nm) for the altitude range 60-100 km in the first three panels.
+The last panel shows the total dust number density for the entire altitude range (including all sizes with number densities larger than 1).

 Although the shown number density is the total average monthly number density for January, we do not know how much it is charged at any given time.
 Most rocket observations and model calculations suggest that dust particles are probably negatively charged (Rapp et al., 2012; Baumann et al., 2013).
-In the absence of direct observations, we use the charging probability based on model calculations Antonsen (2019) and combine this with the dust number densities given by the WACCM-CARMA model.
-The charging probabilities are shown in Figure A2 in the Appendix.
-Based on these values, the smallest dust remains uncharged (<0.5 nm) and the resulting number density profiles of negatively charged particles in the 0.5-4 nm size range are shown in Figure 4.
+In the absence of direct observations, we use the charging probability based on model calculations (Antonsen, 2019) and combine this with the dust number densities given by the WACCM-CARMA model.
+The charging probabilities are shown in Fig. A2.
+Based on these values, the smallest dust particle remains uncharged (< 0.5 nm), and the resulting number of density profiles of negatively charged particles in the 0.5-4 nm size range is shown in Fig. 4.
 Here, the smallest particle sizes have a lower charging probability than the larger particles.
-Due to the large amount of particle precipitation seen in the observation, there might be additional charging processes occurring that, without extensive modeling, we can only guess at.
+Due to the large amount of particle precipitation seen in the observations, there might be additional charging processes occurring that, without extensive modeling, we can only guess at.
 In a later section, we also discuss results obtained when using other charge distributions or charge polarity.